 Type: 35mm Rangefinder Film Camera with aperture priority auto exposure only.
 Released in 1975.
 It came out in both chrome or black body versions

 Lens: Yashinon 45 mm f2.8.
-Focus is from 1 m to infinity.
+The focus range is from 1 m to infinity.
 Marked in both feet and metres.
 4 elements in three groups.
 Filter size 55mm.

-Viewfinder: Viewfinder combined with rangefinder.
+Viewfinder: Viewfinder combined with a rangefinder.
 Bright frame with no parallax correction.
-Magnification 0.59x .
-Red and yellow exposure indicator arrows visible through viewfinder.
-When lightly pressing the shutter button a red light indicates over exposure.
+Magnification 0.59x.
+Red and yellow exposure indicator arrows visible through the viewfinder.
+When lightly pressing the shutter button a red light indicates overexposure.
 Yellow light means that although exposure will be correct a slow shutter speed will be used meaning the camera must be held steady and it is best to use a tripod.

-Film Speeds: ASA 25 to 800 / Adjustment on ring at front of lens.
+Film Speeds: ASA 25 to 800 / Adjustment on a ring at front of the lens.

 There is no manual control of the shutter speed.

 Shutter: Leaf Shutter.
 Speeds range from 2 seconds to 1/500 of a second.
 Automatically sets aperture, self-cocking combined film/shutter wind, and x synchronization.
-There is no B setting for long timed exposures.
-However the Copal shutter is stepless and so does not stick to the standard speeds of 1/500, 1/250 of a second and so on.
-Instead it picks any speed to best suit the available light and aperture combination.
-Although the manual states the camera’s auto exposure can go down to 2 seconds in poor light, in reality it can easily run for much longer.
+There is no B setting for long time exposures.
+However, the Copal shutter is stepless and so does not stick to the standard speeds of 1/500, 1/250 of a second and so on.
+Instead, it picks any speed to best suit the available light and aperture combination.
+Although the manual states the camera’s auto exposure can go down to 2 seconds in poor light, in reality, it can easily run for much longer.
 Mine goes for about 20 seconds.

 Self Timer: Yes.
 Runs for 7 seconds.

-Flash Contact: Accessory shoe with direct contact plus conventional flash socket.
+Flash Contact: an Accessory shoe with direct contact plus conventional flash socket.

 Flash.
 Shutter speed automatically sets to 1/30 second when the Auto Lever is adjusted to “flash”.